Whintyr/FaserohTask/README.md

 2.  `LSTM_Training.ipynb`: Details the implementation, training, and evaluation of the LSTM-based sequence-to-sequence model.
 3.  `Transformer_Training.ipynb`: Details the implementation, training, and evaluation of the Transformer-based sequence-to-sequence model, including novel tokenization and attention mechanisms.

-PDF versions of each notebook with outputs are also included.
+Each notebook with outputs are also uploaded.

 ---